 example work on a platform for your area.

 Working together is extremely important, especially when it comes to overcoming difficulties and challenges posed by EU digitization.
 Closely linked to the United Nations Sustainable Development Goal (SDG) #17 Partnerships for the Goals this category seeks to initiate cross border collaboration between companies and unite children of different backgrounds and locations through Meet and Code events.
-Events in this category include; safe and responsible online media use, looking at ways we can bring different nationality children & youth together, tackling disinformation and combating fake news, and creative solutions that deal with today’s digital challenges across Europe.
+Events in this category include; safe and responsible online media use, looking at ways we can bring different nationalities of children & youth together, tackling disinformation and combating fake news, and creative solutions that deal with today’s digital challenges across Europe.

 Head of Business Development and Member of the Management Board, Haus des Stiftens gGmbH, Munich